 Who qualifies for special education?

 The Individuals with Disabilities Education Act (IDEA) is the federal law that defines and regulates special education.
 The law requires the best high schools to provide special education services to children ages 3 to 21 who meet certain criteria.
-(Children younger than three can get help with IDEA’s early intervention services.)
+(Children under three can get help with IDEA’s early intervention services.)

 To qualify for special education services, a student must:

-• Have a documented disability that is covered by the plan, and
+• Have a documented disability that is covered by the plan and

 • Need special education to access the general education curriculum